arangodb/1mDocsPerSec/Waiter-docker/README.md

 ArangoDB cluster throughput test
 ================================

+First compile the waiter in `..` by doing

+    make throughputTest

+there.

-To build the docker image, do the following:
+Then build the docker image with:

     docker build -t neunhoef/waiter .
     docker push neunhoef/waiter